pydantic/FastUI/README.md

 ## The Principle (long version)

-FastUI is an implementation of the RESTful principle; but not as it's usually understood, instead I mean the principle defined in the original [pHD disseration](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) by Roy Fielding, and excellently summarised in [this essay on htmx.org](https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/) (HTMX people, I'm sorry to use your excellent article to promote React 🙏 which I know you fundamentally disagree with).
+FastUI is an implementation of the RESTful principle; but not as it's usually understood, instead I mean the principle defined in the original [pHD dissertation](https://ics.uci.edu/~fielding/pubs/dissertation/rest_arch_style.htm) by Roy Fielding, and excellently summarised in [this essay on htmx.org](https://htmx.org/essays/how-did-rest-come-to-mean-the-opposite-of-rest/) (HTMX people, I'm sorry to use your article to promote React which I know you despise 🙏).

 The RESTful principle as described in the HTMX article is that the frontend doesn't need to (and shouldn't) know anything about the application your building.
 Instead, it should just provide all the components you need to construct the interface, the backend can then tell the frontend what to do.

-Think of your frontend as a puppet, and the backend as the hand within it.
+Think of your frontend as a puppet, and the backend as the hand within it — the uppet doesn't need to know what to say, that's kind of the point.

 Building an application this way has a number of significant advantages:

-- you only need to write code in one place to build a new feature, add a new view, change the behavior of an existing view or alter the URL structure
+- you only need to write code in one place to build a new feature — add a new view, change the behavior of an existing view or alter the URL structure
 - deploying the front and backend can be completely decoupled, provided the frontend knows how to render all the components the backend is going to ask it to use, you're good to go
-- You should be able to reuse a rich set of opensource components, they should end up being better tested and more reliable than anything you could build yourself (note: since FastUI is brand new, this isn't true yet, hopefully we get there)
+- You should be able to reuse a rich set of opensource components, they should end up being better tested and more reliable than anything you could build yourself, this is possible because the components need no context about how they're going to be used (note: since FastUI is brand new, this isn't true yet, hopefully we get there)
 - We can use Pydantic, TypeScript and JSON Schema to provide guarantees that the two sides are communicating with an agreed schema (note: this is not complete yet, see [#TODO](#))

 In the abstract, FastUI is like the opposite of GraphQL but with the same goal — GraphQL lets frontend developers extend an application without any new backend development; FastUI lets backend developers extend an application without any new frontend development.